 So you are in a hurry, are walking to get somewhere, and you've done it before.
-In fact, maybe you cross the Brooklyn Bridge on the pedestrian walkway just about every day on the way to or from work.
-And you certainly know where and how to get on the pedestrian walkway to the Brooklyn Bridge!, the short answer is, if you're walking just to get from one side to the other, allow a half hour for a brisk walk, unless you have running shoes on, in which case it can take you less time depending upon your speed.
+Maybe you cross the Brooklyn Bridge on the pedestrian walkway just about every day on the way to or from work.
+You certainly know where and how to get on the pedestrian walkway to the Brooklyn Bridge!
+The short answer is if you're walking to get from one side to the other, allow a half-hour for a brisk walk unless you have running shoes on, in which case it can take you less time depending upon your speed.

 You've done it before, and heck, the Brooklyn Bridge is nothing new.
-Still, it's not on your everyday route so you want to enjoy it.
-Or, you love the view, are taking a romantic walk with your honey, or just like to stroll slowly.
+Still, it's not on your usual route, so you want to enjoy it.
+Or, you love the view, are taking a romantic walk with your honey, or like to stroll.
 Give yourself some time.

 This is your first, or third, or fifth time walking across the Brooklyn Bridge, and you're in no rush, want to take photos, and plan to enjoy the moment.

-There's often traffic —foot traffic and bike traffic, too — on nice weekend and holiday days.
+There's often traffic, foot traffic, and bike traffic, too, on a lovely weekend and holiday days.
 So leave some extra time to cross the Brooklyn Bridge if you happen to be walking it when everyone else is, too!

-Once cross the bridge and you step foot in Brooklyn, you must begin your trip by exploring Dumbo, Brooklyn Heights, which are neighborhoods that surround the bridge.
+Once you cross the bridge and you step foot in Brooklyn, you must begin your trip by exploring Dumbo and Brooklyn Heights, which are neighborhoods that surround the bridge.
 You should take a walk through Brooklyn Bridge Park, and enjoy the views.
-You might want to take some photos there, in addition to the bridge, because the backdrop of lower manhattan is quite stunning from Brooklyn Bridge Park.
+You might want to take some photos there, in addition to the bridge, because the backdrop of lower Manhattan is quite stunning from Brooklyn Bridge Park.